Jarm: Origins

+History

-In the Middle Ages, during Ayyubid and Mamluk rule, the Jarm inhabited the region between Gaza and through the coastal plain of Palestine.
+The Jarm are not mentioned in sources from the Fatimid (10th–11th centuries) or Crusader (1099–1187) periods.
+During Ayyubid (1187–1260) and Mamluk rule (1260–1516), the Jarm inhabited the environs of Gaza northward through the coastal plain of Palestine.
 Their main encampments were between Deir al-Balah and Gaza, while they often migrated to the vicinity of Hebron in the summer.
-Beginning with Sultan Baybars, the Mamluks entrusted the Jarm, along with other Tayyid clans with protecting the countryside, providing Arabian horses for the barid (postal route), and levied taxes on them.
-The chieftains of Jarm and other Tayyid clans were known as "emirs" (princes).
-In the Mamluk hierarchy, the military rank of the preeminent emir of the Jarm was equal to that of a Damascus-based amir ashara (emir of ten cavalry) or an Aleppo-based amir ashrin (emir of twenty cavalry).
+The Mamluk sultan Baybars integrated the Jarm into the empire's military hierarchy as auxiliaries and they became the main Bedouin auxiliary group in Palestine.
+The Jarm, and other Tayyid clans, were entrusted with protecting the countryside, providing Arabian horses for the barid (postal route), and were taxed by the authorities.

+The leaders of the Jarm and other Tayyid clans were referred to as 'emirs' (princes).
+In the Mamluk hierarchy, the military rank of the preeminent emir of the Jarm was equal to that of a Damascus-based amir ashara (emir of ten mamluks) or an Aleppo-based amir ashrin (emir of twenty mamluks).
 In the Mamluk records, the strength of the Jarm was 1,000 cavalry, making them one of the smaller leading tribes of Bilad al-Sham (the Levant); the largest was Al Fadl, the most powerful Tayyid clan.
+The Jarm emirs were at the helm of a confederation that included allies, neighbors and tributary clients of their tribe.
+The Jarm mainly intermixed with the Zabid (or Zubayd) tribe of the Hauran.

+By the 15th century, the Jarm acted with great autonomy in southern Palestine.
 In 1415, there was heavy fighting between the Jarm and the A'id tribe in the triangle of Gaza, Ramla and Jerusalem.
 In 1494, a dispute arose regarding the official nomination of the preeminent emir of the Jarm, a duty normally entrusted to the Mamluk governors of Gaza or Jerusalem.
 Sultan Qaytbay ultimately intervened and chose the Jerusalem nominee because that district's governor paid a bribe of five hundred dinars.
-The Jarm chieftains preserved the title of emir during early Ottoman rule in the 16th century and were listed in the tax registers for the Gaza Sanjak.
-At the time, it had twelve branches and encamped in the vicinity of Ramla.
+The Jarm emirs preserved the title of 'emir' during early Ottoman rule in the 16th century and were listed in the tax registers for the Gaza Sanjak.
+At the time, the tribe consisted of twelve branches and encamped in the vicinity of Ramla.
 It paid 10,000 akçe to the treasury of the Ottoman sultan.